C2SM/spack-c2sm/docs/Problems.rst

 Error: Multiple definitions of compiler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-(Happening when having multiple compilers.yaml defining the same compiler spec) If ``spack -d install <package>@<version>%<compiler>`` ends up compiling the package with a different compiler then ``<compiler>`` and subsequently fails because of wrong compiler flags check the log.
+(Happening when having multiple compilers.yaml defining the same compiler spec)

+If ``spack -d install <package>@<version>%<compiler>`` ends up compiling the package with a different compiler than ``<compiler>`` and subsequently fails because of wrong compiler flags, have a look at the log.

 You might spot the following lines:

 .. code-block:: bash